JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 He tried out a sheepish grin.
 "I'm a monk," he said.
 "From the Order of Reflective Analytics.
 I've been out of the world for sixteen years.
 Until today, in fact.
-My name is Lawrence."
+My name is Batman."
 He stuck his hand out and she shook it like it was made of china.

 "A monk," she said.
 "That's very interesting.
 Well, you enjoy your little